x00tex/hackTheBox/Boxes/windows/Retired/proper/README.md

 ![](screenshots/product-list.png)

-in this url `/products-ajax.php?order=id+desc&h=a1b30d31d344a5a4e41e8496ccbdd26b` looks like `order` parameter conatins sql keyword `desc` in sql that means descending order and if try to change it to ascending `aes`, server return security error.
+in this url `/products-ajax.php?order=id+desc&h=a1b30d31d344a5a4e41e8496ccbdd26b` looks like `order` parameter contains sql keyword `desc` in sql that means descending order and if try to change it to ascending `aes`, server return security error.
 ```bash
 ❯ curl -i -s 'http://10.10.10.231/products-ajax.php?order=id+aes&h=a1b30d31d344a5a4e41e8496ccbdd26b'
 HTTP/1.1 403 Forbidden